Learn How to Remove Stains On Clothes

 Then, wash in the usual way.

-If you have perspiration stain, do not take too long before removing these stains as perspiration can damage the fabric.
+If you have perspiration or deodorant stain, do not take too long before removing these stains as it can damage the fabric.

-You can treat perspiration stains in three ways:
+You can treat perspiration and deodorant stains in three ways:

 - Soak affected part of your clothes in one part of ammonia to three parts water